RayVinc/ExtractLastFrameMP4/README.md

-# ExtractLastFrameMP4
-Extracting the last frame of an MP4 file
+# Extracting Frames From MP4